PolyJet Materials and Uses: Tips and Tricks

 • 1 Bio-compatible

 Objet500 Connex3, Objet350 Connex3 and Objet260 Connex3 add three-component blends to the portfolio of materials possible.
 To create the broad color options, Connex3 uses VeroCyan, VeroMagenta and VeroYellow.
 Connex3 can build as many as 496 materials into one part or mixed tray.
 The Connex3 features two support material options: SUP705, removed with a WaterJet; and SUP706, which is easily removed and soluble for automated post-processing and increased geometric freedom to print complex and delicate features and small cavities.
+Now compatible with GrabCAD Print, color textures can also be added to your Connex3 prints.

 • 17 base materials